We invite all artists to join Artists Sunday, a national marketing campaign and event that...

 - Small businesses employ 58.9 million people.

-- Local business generates 70% more local economic activity per square foot than big box retail.
+- Local business generates 70% more local economic .

 - Shipping produces 1 billion metric tons of C02 a year.